crccheck/recipes/recipes/ice_cream.md

-# Base Custard
+## Base Custard

-## yolks

-  + 2 egg yolks
+  + 2+ egg yolks
-  -- whip until pale yellow
+  - whip until pale yellow
-  + 1/4 C sugar
-  -- whip for an additional 10 seconds

-## Custard (yolks)
+  + 85 g sugar (this is the minimum amount of sugar before this recipe gets icy)
+  - whip again

   + 1 C whole milk
-  -- bring up to warm temp
+  - bring up to warm temp
-  + yolks
+  + add yolks
-  -- temper in yolks (optional, can just throw them in since the dairy isn't that hot) -- continue raising temperature until thick (coats back of spoon)
+  - continue raising temperature until thick (coats back of spoon)

   + 1/2 C heavy cream (this also brings down the temperature.
 If overrun is desired, whip the cream first).
   + 90g sugar + additional to taste
-  -- strain
+  - strain
-  -- chill to freezing point
+  - chill to freezing point
-  -- churn
+  - churn

 # Donut Ice Cream